Overview of Banks in Finland

 This is one of the branches of Danske Bank.
-Danske Bank has reach over 15 countries and this bank is one of those branches.
+Danske Bank has reached over 15 countries and this bank is one of those branches.
 Its head-quarter is situated in Helsinki.
 It has two branches in Finland – Helsinki Branch and Danske Bank PLC (subsidiary).
-In the year 2016, it was reported that the total assets acquired by Danske Bank were US $39 billion.
-And Danske Bank has generated net profit of US $236 million in the same year.
+In the year 2016, it was reported that the total assets acquired by Danske Bank were the US $39 billion.
+And Danske Bank has generated a net profit of US $236 million in the same year.

 #6.
 Bank of Aland: